What You Should Look For In Marriage Counseling Books

 • Are you willing to consistently put in the effort to make this marriage work?

-• Do you feel like your emotional and physical needs are met?
+• Do you believe your emotional and physical needs are met?
 If not, can you give specific examples of how I can provide what you need?

 • People grow and change with time.
 Can we reevaluate our goals and dreams, checking in with each other to ensure they still align?